 UC San Diego Extension’s Teaching English as a Foreign Language (TEFL) Professional Certificate program provides aspiring ESL and EFL educators with the necessary knowledge and skills to become a resourceful and confident teacher of English as a second language or English as a foreign language.
 We offer a high-quality curriculum of in-class and online courses which provide specialized training and necessary skills to people interested in teaching English in the U.S. or overseas.
-A TEFL certification, along with a bachelor's degree will open doors to job opportunities around the globe as an English teacher.
+A TEFL Professional Certificate, along with a bachelor's degree, will open doors to job opportunities around the globe as an English teacher.

-If you are interested in a TEFL specialization, our Teaching English to the Young Learner (TEYL) program offers courses focused on teaching English to kindergarten to middle school-aged children (K-8), and includes fieldtrips to local schools and teacher specialty stores to learn how to obtain the latest and most effective educational materials.
+If you are interested in a specialized TEFL program, our Teaching English to the Young Learner (TEYL) program offers courses focused on teaching English to kindergarten to middle school-aged children (K-8), and includes fieldtrips to local schools and teacher specialty stores to learn how to obtain the latest and most effective educational materials.

 Whether you are looking to begin a new career, change careers, live and work abroad, travel overseas, or volunteer in the local community, our TEFL programs will help you to become a successful, resourceful, and confident English teacher in any educational setting.
 Let the adventure of a lifetime begin now!

 Please click here for a Summer 2019 TEFL course catalog.

 If you have any questions, please email firstname.lastname@example.org or call (858) 534-7418.

 Learn more about the TEFL certificate program at our free information session.

 Can't make it to our in-person information session?
 Please try our 10-minute online information session!